Ricky12Awesome/json-schema-serialization/README.md

 # json-schema-serialization (jss)
 Adds support for Json Schema using [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization)

+Currently, Json Schema DSL is very experimental, expect a lot of changes.

 Dependency
 ----------
 You would need [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) setup to use this dependency